ccollie/metricsql/README.md

 ### Under Heavy Development !!!!

-This code is under heavy development and is not ready for production ore even casual use.
+This code is under heavy development and is not ready for production or even casual use.
 The code base is also in heavy flux and will change frequently.

 ### Features